NorskRegnesentral/weak-supervision-for-NER/README.md

 # Weak supervision for NER

+**BIG FAT WARNING: This codebase is now deprecated and has been replaced by our brand-new [`skweak`](https://github.com/NorskRegnesentral/skweak) framework, please check it out!**

 Source code associated with the paper "Named Entity Recognition without Labelled Data: a Weak Supervision Approach" accepted to ACL 2020.

 ## Requirements: